souravpradhansp/Live-streaming-Speech-Recognition-in-MATLAB-with-co-Execution-in-Python/README.md

 - Build the inference pipeline Emformer RNN-T is composed of three components: feature extractor, decoder and token processor.
 This is implemented in the streamingInfer method of the Live_Stream_Speech_Recognition.py file.
 - Format the waveform into chunks of expected cached inputs.
 This is implemented in the cacher method of the Live_Stream_Speech_Recognition.py file.
 - Pass data through the pipeline.

+**2. Construct the Pipeline**

+Pre-trained model weights and related pipeline components are bundled as [torchaudio.pipelines.RNNTBundle;](https://pytorch.org/audio/stable/generated/torchaudio.pipelines.RNNTBundle.html#torchaudio.pipelines.RNNTBundle).

+We use torchaudio.pipelines.EMFORMER_RNNT_BASE_LIBRISPEECH, which is a Emformer RNN-T model trained on LibriSpeech dataset.
+Streaming inference works on input data with overlap.
+Emformer RNN-T model treats the newest portion of the input data as the “right context” — a preview of future context.
+In each inference call, the model expects the main segment to start from this right context from the previous inference call.
+The following figure illustrates this: